guitarvydas/0dproto/odin/README.md

 A parameter list in conventional programming languages, is just a single input port.
 A complete blob of data arrives - all at once, with no time separation - at the input port.
 The receiving procedure / function immediately deconstructs the blob into distinct types of data.
 The input data, though, all arrives at once grouped together into a homogenous blob of data, hence, it is but a single input, regardless of how it is deconstructed.

+# Appendix - Optimization

+Fundamentally, internal language doesn't matter when designing a solution to a problem.

+If you need to optimize the solution (a big IF), then internal language and niggly details do matter.
+Note that optimization (e.g. type checking, etc.) reduces scalability, hence, should be used sparingly.

+# Appendix - About
+## Opinions, Gendankener, Author
+- Paul Tarvydas
+## Odin Implementarian
+- Zac Nowicki
+## Kibitzers
+- Rajiv Abraham
+- Boken Lin
+- Ken Kan
+- in the past, various people at TS Controls - John Shuve, Jeff Roberts, Stephen Gretton, Norm Sanford, Minnan Uppal, Jahan Mazlekzadeh, Ernie doForno, et al. My apologies to those who I've forgotten to mention by name (it's been a while).